 - Clearly show the action you expect your customer to take with the labeled parts.
 You can add a red arrow or a square for emphasis.

 - For each process step, add a descriptive subtitle that explains what you intend your customer to do.
 For example: Firmly push both parts A into the end slots of part B as indicated.

 To create good photos and instructions

 - Position your phone or camera directly above the surface, looking straight down at the center of the action.

 - Anything you write in words should be demonstrated in a photo.
 Most customers will rely more heavily on photos than on words.

-- Watch for the shadows of your hands or off-camera things like bottles of glue that might cast across your work surface.
+- Watch for the shadows of your hands or off-camera things that might cast across your work surface.

 - Crop each image so the action is centered.
 Keep the aspect ratio consistent at 1:1 or 4:3.

 - Add arrows or other indicators to help your customer understand what they are expected to be doing.
 We recommend using Preview or Adobe Illustrator to mark up the photos.